Skip to main content

 (Current price, subject to change)

-On the DGH Cost-per-Year-of-Use score it tops the guide at 9.4 — the inverse of the laptop's position, for the same reason.
-The formula rewards a low true cost spread across heavy daily use, and a $59 strip that runs every device every hour of every day for five-plus years costs almost nothing per year.
-It has effectively no resale value, which the formula accounts for, but the outlay is so low and the payoff so high that the per-year math beats every other layer.
+On the DGH Cost-per-Year-of-Use Score it tops the guide at 9.4 — the inverse of the laptop's position, for the same reason.
+The formula rewards a low true cost spread across heavy daily use, and a $59 strip that runs every device every hour of every day for a 5-year life costs almost nothing per year.
+It has effectively no resale value, which the formula accounts for, but the outlay is so low and the payoff so high that the per-year math outperforms every other layer.
 The lifetime warranty and $300,000 connected-equipment guarantee make it cheap insurance on the $1,099 Air.
 The Best Dorm-Safe Power Strips 2026 spoke covers the budget Belkin and strict-policy alternatives.

 What We Love